mohammedRaafatt/Dream-Homes/README.md

   <img src="Images/HeroSection.png" alt="DreamHomes Responsive Preview">
 </p>

 A modern, high-impact **responsive** real estate landing page crafted to showcase premium properties and boost engagement.
-Built with **HTML**, **CSS**, **JavaScript**, and **Bootstrap**, DreamHomes delivers a visually rich, interactive experience ,for both clients and portfolios ,demonstrating advanced front-end skills and best coding practices.
+Built with **HTML**, **CSS**, **JavaScript**, and **Bootstrap**, DreamHomes delivers a visually rich, interactive experience, for both clients and portfolios, demonstrating advanced front-end skills and best coding practices.

 ✔ Optimized to load **up to 40% faster** than standard templates
 ✔ Boosts user interaction by **30%** with engaging features